Found a Pet?

 If all other avenues have been exhausted, lost pets may be brought to Animal Care Services Tuesday-Friday from 11:00am-6:30pm and Saturday from 11:00am-4:30pm, based on available kennel space.
 Animal Care Services does NOT accept pets over-the-counter on Sundays or Mondays.
 City of San Antonio Residents bringing in a lost pet must provide identification and pets must be leashed or in an appropriate carrier.
 Animals will only be accepted at the shelter if space is available.

-If you find a litter of puppies or kittens, please make every effort to locate “Mom.”
+IF YOU FIND A LITTER OF PUPPIES OR KITTENS... please make every effort to locate “Mom.”
 Because nursing moms may try to feed more than usual, litters are often found seemingly abandoned, when in fact, their parent is gathering food.
+Because ACS often sees this with kittens, this educational video was made.
+It's about kittens but the info applies for pups too.
 Before bringing these litters of puppies or kittens into the shelter, observe the found litter untouched for a period of several hours to see if “Mom” returns.

 MOM & KITTEN LITTERS: